Wyrick Student Project – Guidelines for Program Operation

 - Commission Reports

-- Report from the Director of Accounting
+- Report from the Director, Grants and Capital Projects

 - Report to the Student Senate and the Student Body President